OpenISDM/Lbeacon-Gateway/README.md

 Name                            | Description
 --------------------------------|--------------------------------------------------------------------------------------
-is_polled_by_server             | If tracked object data and Health reports polled by the server, please set 1 else 0.
+is_polled_by_server             | If tracked object data and Health reports is polled by the server, please set 1 else 0.
 IP_address                      | The IP address of the server. allowed_number_of_nodes         | The number of the LBeacon is allowed to join. period_between_RFHR             | The period of time the Gateway polling health report.<br />(Work in `is_polled_by_server=0`)